Soro82/book-horse-riding-lesson/README.md

 * Choose whether I want indoor or outdoor
 * Choose my level of experience from a list of options
 * See a list of possible lesson times
-* See a confirmation message when i make a booking
+* See a confirmation message when I make a booking

 #### Epic: Add a Horses Page

 * See pictures of each horse on a page
 * See details of each horse under their picture
-* Have a "Book Now" button available under each horse in the Horses page
+* Have a "Book Now" button available under each horse on the Horses page

 [Back to Top](#book-horse-riding-lessons)